-If you want to change your hair color permanently, select hair dyes which have minimal amounts of ammonia, parabens, resorcinol, PPD, phthalates or gluten, as these are chemicals which can cause maximum harm to your hair.
+If you want to change your hair color permanently, select hair dyes that have minimal amounts of ammonia, parabens, resorcinol, PPD, phthalates or gluten, as these are chemicals that can cause maximum harm to your hair.

 Mahogany Vs Auburn

 To differentiate between these two shades which are both a blend of red and brown.
-The difference in the colors is due to the amounts of brown and red in them.
+The difference in the colors is due to the amount of brown and red in them.

 As evident from the above pie-charts, Auburn has domination of Brown over Red, whereas Mahogany is a mixture of Red, Brown, and Purple where the amounts decrease from red to purple.